 - 1. Post-termination mortality rates (non-disabled lives) - a.
-Male: PUB(10) Above Median Table for Healthy General Employee Males, projected with Scale Ultimate MP16. - b.
-Females: PUB(10) Above Median Table for Healthy General Employee Females, projected with Scale Ultimate MP16. - 2.
+Male: PUB(10) Above Median Table for Healthy General Employee Males, projected with Scale MP2021 with immediate convergence. - b.
+Females: PUB(10) Above Median Table for Healthy General Employee Females, projected with Scale MP2021 with immediate convergence. - 2.
 Post-termination mortality rates (disabled lives) - a.
-Males: PUB(10) Tables for Disabled Retirees by Occupation for males, projected with Scale Ultimate MP16. - b.
-Females: PUB(10) Tables for Disabled Retirees by Occupation for females, projected with Scale Ultimate MP16. - 3.
+Males: PUB(10) Tables for Disabled Retirees by Occupation for males, projected with Scale MP2021 with immediate convergence. - b.
+Females: PUB(10) Tables for Disabled Retirees by Occupation for females, projected with Scale MP2021 with immediate convergence. - 3.
 Pre-termination mortality rates - a.
-Males: PUB(10) Tables for Disabled Retirees by Occupation for males, projected with Scale Ultimate MP16. - b.
-Females: PUB(10) Tables for Disabled Retirees by Occupation for females, projected with Scale Ultimate MP16. - 4.
+Males: PUB(10) Tables for Disabled Retirees by Occupation for males, projected with Scale MP2021 with immediate convergence. - b.
+Females: PUB(10) Tables for Disabled Retirees by Occupation for females, projected with Scale MP2021 with immediate convergence. - 4.
 Disability rates None - 5.
 Termination rates None - 6.
 Retirement rates 33% of members are assumed to retire when first eligible for a reduced retirement benefit (age 65 with 10 years of service, or any age with 20 years of service).
 All other members are assumed to retire when eligible for an unreduced retirement benefit (age 65 with 20 years of service, or age 70 with 15 years of service).
 Judges who have not reached eligibility for a retirement benefit by age 75 are assumed to terminate at age 75 and receive either a reduced retirement benefit, if eligible, or a refund.